Unveiling the Seriousness of Medical Malpractice: Seek Legal Help from a New York Medical Malpractice Attorney

-Some states limit the amount of damages to medical malpractice plaintiffs, generally only in the “non-economic” categories.
-A non-economic damage is much more subjective, and difficult to quantify.
-Examples of non-economic damages include: mental anguish, pain and suffering, disfigurement and loss of companionship.
-Economic damages such as medical expenses, lost wages and lost future earnings are generally not limited.
+Some states impose limits on the damages that medical malpractice plaintiffs can receive, primarily in the “non-economic” categories, which are subjective and challenging to quantify.
+Non-economic damages encompass mental anguish, pain and suffering, disfigurement, and loss of companionship.
+However, economic damages like medical expenses, lost wages, and lost future earnings are generally not restricted.

 Fortunately, New York is one of the states that do not have “caps” on the amount a person can recover in a medical malpractice suit.
 Unlike other states that limit non-economic damages as low as $250,000, New York offers more favorable conditions for medical malpractice victims.

 Typically, a medical malpractice lawsuit must be filed within 2 ½ years from the time the negligent act or omission occurred.
 However, certain situations may lead to a significantly shorter statute of limitations.
 Therefore, it is crucial to consult a New York medical malpractice attorney at Talisman & DeLorenz, P.C. immediately after experiencing medical malpractice to determine the applicable statute of limitations for your claim.
 For instance, if the malpractice occurred at a city or state-owned hospital or clinic, you are required to file a Notice of Claim within 90 days of the alleged malpractice and the statute of limitations could be as short as a year and 90 days.
 Our firm has attorneys who are members of the Multi-Million Dollar Advocates Forum and The National Top 100 Trial Lawyers and have expertise in this area and will protect you from missing these essential deadlines resulting in the loss of your right to sue.

 The Complexity of Medical Malpractice Lawsuits: